Euro deal leaves much to do on rescue fund, Greek debt

 Under it, the private sector agreed to voluntarily accept a nominal 50 percent cut in its bond investments to reduce Greece's debt burden by 100 billion euros, cutting its debts to 120 percent of gross domestic product by 2020, from 160 percent now.

-The euro zone will offer "credit enhancements" or sweeteners to the private sector totaling 30 billion euros.
-The aim is to complete negotiations on the package by the end of the year, so Greece has a full, second financial aid program in place before 2012.
+The euro zone will offer 30 billion euros in "credit enhancements" or sweeteners to the private sector to get them on board.
+The aim is to complete negotiations on the package by the end of the year, so Greece has a full, second financial aid programme in place before 2012.

 The value of that package, EU sources said, would be 130 billion euros -- up from 109 billion euros in the July deal.

-"The debt is absolutely sustainable now," Greek Prime Minister George Papandreou said in Brussels after the deal was struck.
-"Greece can settle its accounts from the past now, once and for all."
+"The debt is absolutely sustainable now," Greek Prime Minister George Papandreou said.

-A top lawyer for the International Swaps and Derivatives Association said that because banks had agreed to accept the losses, the deal was unlikely to trigger a "credit event" under which default insurance contracts would be paid out.
+A top lawyer for the International Swaps and Derivatives Association said that because banks had agreed to accept the losses, the deal was unlikely to trigger a "credit event" under which credit default swaps (CDS), or default insurance contracts, would have to be paid out.

-In a bid to convince markets that they can prevent larger countries like Italy and Spain from being swept up by the crisis, euro zone leaders also agreed to scale up the EFSF, the 440 billion euro bailout fund they have already used to provide help to Ireland, Portugal and Greece.
+In a bid to convince markets that they can prevent larger countries like Italy and Spain from being swept up by the crisis, euro zone leaders also agreed to scale up the EFSF, the 440 billion euro bailout fund they created in May 2010 and have already used to provide aid to Ireland, Portugal and Greece.

-Around 250 billion euros remaining in the fund will be leveraged 4-5 times, producing a headline figure of around 1.0 trillion euros, which will be deployed in a variety of ways.
+Around 250 billion euros remaining in the fund will be leveraged 4-5 times, producing a headline figure of around 1.0 trillion euros.

 The EFSF will be leveraged in two ways, either by offering insurance, or first-loss guarantees, to purchasers of euro zone debt in the primary market, or via a special purpose investment vehicle that will be set up in the coming weeks and which is aimed at attracting investment from China and Brazil.